Ebola outbreak declared in Democratic Republic of Congo

 Ebola is endemic to the Democratic Republic of Congo, and this is its ninth outbreak of Ebola virus disease since the discovery of the virus in the country in 1976.
 The last outbreak occurred there in 2017 in the northern Bas Uele province.
 That outbreak was quickly contained due to joint efforts by the government, the WHO and other partners.

+A local team from the Ministry of Health is working in Bikoro, managing the cases and conducting research.
+On Wednesday a team of experts will travel from Kinshasa to Bikoro with equipment necessary to facilitate a field response.

+Speaking on behalf of the Democratic Republic of Congo Minister of Health, Lambert Matuku, the Minister of State and Labor, said, it is "a worrisome sanitary situation."

-The WHO said it is again working closely with the government to rapidly scale up its operations and mobilize health partners, including Medicin sans Frontieres (Doctors Without Borders), using its model of a successful response to the Ebola outbreak of 2017.
+The WHO said it is again working closely with the government to rapidly scale up its operations and mobilize health partners, including Médecins Sans Frontières (Doctors Without Borders), using its model of a successful response to the Ebola outbreak of 2017.

 Upon learning of the confirmed cases, the WHO alerted neighboring countries and set up its Incident Management System to fully dedicate staff and resources to the response.